-We may change our investment strategy and guidelines at any time without the consent of our stockholders, which could result in our making investments that are different from, and possibly riskier than, our current structured finance investments.
+We may change our investment strategy and guidelines at any time without the consent of our stockholders, which could result in our making investments that are different from, and possibly riskier than, the investments described in this prospectus.
 A change in our investment strategy or guidelines may increase our exposure to interest rate and real estate market fluctuations.